The topic of remote work is not anything new or radical anymore.

 Leading a virtual team that you cannot see every day might seem like an impossibility, but with the right skills and practices, it can be done successfully.

-I dived deep into the virtual leadership role to find out what are the essential capabilities and best ways to lead your remote team to success.
+I dived deep into the virtual leadership role to find out what are the essential skills and best ways to lead your remote team to success.
 But first things first – what is virtual leadership?

 Virtual leadership is the ability to lead a team when you are not physically present.